A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 In contrast to all previous beam dump experiments~\cite{NA62:2019meo,NA62:2023qyn,NA64DarkMatter,NA64:2019auh,NA64:2023wbi,MiniBooNEDM:2018cxm,NA482:2015wmo,SHiP:2020vbd,HPS:2018xkw,APEX:2011dww,Merkel:2014avp} and a large fraction of the other experiments, the strength of a disappearance based experiment like \lohengrin with its unique region of sensitivity lays in the scaling of the dark photon coupling \(\varepsilon\) to the SM.
 A reappearance experiment scales with \(\varepsilon^4\), while disappearance scales with \(\varepsilon^2\).

 \lohengrin at ELSA will operate at a relatively low beam energy of \SI{3.2}{\giga\electronvolt}.
 Other proposals for possible disappearance-based experiments like LDMX~\cite{Akesson:2018vlm,LDMX:2019gvz,Akesson:2022vza,LDMX:2023zbn} or DarkSHINE~\cite{Chen:2022liu} would operate at \SIrange{8}{16}{\giga\electronvolt}.
-However, ELSA offers the capability to deliver a beam of \textit{single} electrons at variable rates up to 500\,MHz with an exceptionally low relative beam energy spread of \SI{0.8}{\permille}.
+While ELSA can supply electrons at a rate of up to 6\,GHz with several electrons extracted from each bunch, it also offers the capability to deliver a beam of single electrons at variable rates up to 500\,MHz with an exceptionally low relative beam energy spread of \SI{0.8}{\permille}.
 The former opens the possibility for true single electron measurements up into the \({\cal O}(0.5\,\mathrm{GHz})\) regime.
 The small beam energy spread eliminates the need for a high resolution tagging tracker, therefore reducing the amount of material in front of the target.
+Compared to the expected sensitivity of LDMX and DarkSHINE, due to the lower beam energy, the sensitivity of the \lohengrin experiment will cover the smaller interval for the dark photon mass of $\SI{1}{\mega\electronvolt} \lesssim m_{A'} \lesssim \SI{50}{\mega\electronvolt}$.

 While the ELSA accelerator can hence deliver single electrons at a spacing of \SI{2}{\nano\second} or more, the resolution of single events at this rate poses a considerable challenge for the detectors that are used to tag the electron in the initial state and measure the trajectories and energies of particles in the final state.
-The approach for the \lohengrin experiment is as follows: The high intensity beam of single electrons is directed onto a target.
-A tracking detector is used in front of the target to establish the presence of an electron in the initial state (the tagging tracker) and another tracker is placed behind the target in order to measure the momentum of the scattered electron behind the target (the recoil tracker).
-The recoil tracker will also measure any other charged tracks that might originate from the interaction between the electron and the target.
-The measurement of the final state is complemented by energy measurements from an electromagnetic calorimeter and a hadronic calorimeter in the forward direction.
-A signal event is characterised by 1) an incoming high energy electron, 2) an outgoing low energy electron and 3) no significant energy deposition in the calorimeters.